 Information includes texts and images that you publish on your website.

 Crawler is a search engine bot that collects data from the internet and your live websites.

 A process by which search engines discover and collect updated content from websites.

 A quick-to-remember name that defines the address of your website.

 Hypertext markup language, aka HTML, is the website-building language search engines understand when analyzing a web page.

 HTTP refers to the intra-network structure that exchanges information among the web pages of your website.

 HTTPS secures the data and information of your website when you visit it from different browsers or network connections.
 If you have HTTPS, that browser or server cannot read your address, mail, and password.

-A process by which search engines store and organize your web contents to provide super-fast responses to the search queries.
+A process by which search engines store and organize your web content to provide super-fast responses to search queries.

 Words and phrases by which people make queries in search engines.